The Most Striking Thing About the WikiLeaks CIA Data Dump Is How Little Most People Cared

 Last week, WikiLeaks released a trove of web pages describing sophisticated software tools and techniques used by the C.I.A to break into smartphones, computers, and IoT devices including smart TVs.
 Despite the initial media coverage, it appears normal people don't really care much about it, reports Quartz.
 An anonymous reader shares the report: There's also one other big difference between now and 2013.
 Snowden's NSA revelations sent shockwaves around the world.
 Despite WikiLeaks' best efforts at theatrics -- distributing an encrypted folder and tweeting the password "SplinterItIntoAThousandPiecesAndScatterItIntoTheWinds" -- the Vault 7 leak has elicited little more than a shrug from the media and the public, even if the spooks are seriously worried.
 Maybe it's because we already assume the government can listen to everything.

-Because most people already assume the worst (Score:4, Insightful)
+Because most people already assume the worst (Score:5, Interesting)

 Most people with half-a-brain already assumed that the CIA, NSA, and FBI were doing stuff like this.
 This merely confirmed our suspicions.